 MISO Return on Equity Complaints.
-In November 2013, several customer groups located within the MISO service area filed complaints with the FERC requesting, among other things, a reduction in the base return on equity used by MISO transmission owners, including ALLETE, to 9.15 percent.
-In February 2015, an additional complaint was filed with the FERC seeking an order to further reduce the base return on equity to 8.67 percent.
-In December 2015, a federal administrative law judge ruled that the MISO transmission users have been charged an unreasonable base return on equity and proposed a reduction to 10.32 percent, subject to approval or adjustment by the FERC.
+In November 2013, several customer groups located within the MISO service area filed complaints with the FERC requesting, among other things, a reduction in the base return on equity used by MISO transmission owners, including ALLETE and ATC, to 9.15 percent.
+In December 2015, a federal administrative law judge ruled on the November 2013 complaint proposing a reduction in the base return on equity to 10.32 percent, subject to approval or adjustment by the FERC.
 A final decision from the FERC on the administrative law judge's recommendation is expected in 2016.